Paducah After COVID-19

 There will always be disagreements, and it requires strong leadership to review and move any project forward.
 I have the skill sets we need to unite our community around a common vision for taking the steps necessary to move Paducah forward – One Vision, One Paducah.

 - I will work with the private sector to assist existing businesses in expanding and retaining jobs through all means possible, including both financial assistance, consulting services, and other support for small and medium-sized businesses.
 Currently, small business creation and support are being addressed by our local Chamber of Commerce, GPED, and the City of Paducah.
-I will create a small business advisory board that will be charged with advising the city and our community on the coordination of policy and creating initiatives to drive a more vibrant small business community.
+Within 12 months I will create a small business advisory board that will be charged with advising the city and our community on the coordination of policy and creating initiatives to drive a more vibrant small business community.

 Optimize Our Financial Resources